tommason14/scripts/chem/transferable-md-analysis/README.md

 to a DCD format (`dump ... dcd`), which are handled completely. and then edit the `MDAnalysis.Universe` constructor in each of the scripts if necessary.

+All scripts have help messages available - pass in the `-h` flag to see the available options.

 ## Converting trajectories (traj_convert.py)

 - Pass in coordinates and topology files, with the output format detected from